uncomplicate/neanderthal/articles/getting_started.md

 * LAPACK routines;
 * Banded, symmetric, triangular, and sparse matrices;
-* Support for complex numbers;
+* Support for complex numbers

 ## Installation

 1. Add Neanderthal jars to your classpath ([from the Clojars](clojars.org/uncomplicate/neanderthal)).
 2. To use the native engine: install ATLAS on your system following the [ATLAS Installation Guide](http://math-atlas.sourceforge.net/atlas_install/atlas_install.html). (see [Requirements](#requirements))
-3. To use the GPU engine: install the drivers (you probably already have that) and an OpenCL platform software provided by the vendor of your graphic card ([as in the ClojureCL getting started guide](http://clojurecl.uncomplicate.org/articles/getting_started.html)).
+3. To use the GPU engine: install the drivers (you probably already have those) and an OpenCL platform software provided by the vendor of your graphics card ([as in the ClojureCL getting started guide](http://clojurecl.uncomplicate.org/articles/getting_started.html)).

 ### With Leiningen